sarkarcapital/vc/TESTS.md

 │       │   └── It early support criterion is sharp by 1 vote
-│       └── When The number of casted votes is one shy of 100 participation 2 │           └── It participation is not met with 1 vote missing └── Given Execution criteria handle token balances for multiple orders of magnitude
+│       └── When The number of casted votes is one shy of 100 participation 2 │           └── It participation is not met with 1 vote missing └── Given Execution criteria multiple orders of magnitude
     ├── When Testing with a magnitude of 100
     │   └── It magnitudes of 10^0
     ├── When Testing with a magnitude of 101